On this page

 • Captures properties dynamically with events.

-• Allows for richer and more dynamic segmentation of user data.
+• Allows richer, more dynamic segmentation of user data.

-• Relies on eVars and props for capturing extra information about events.
+• Relies on eVars and props to capture extra information about events.

-• Variable configuration must happen before users create queries with metrics.
+• Requires variable configuration before users can create queries with metrics.

 • Uses a user-centric model.

-• Enables easy tracking of users with an identified user ID.
+• Tracks users with an identified user ID.

-• Supports more straightforward user identification and association with events.
+• Supports direct user identification and association with events.

 • Offers more flexibility with event properties.